mitarnik04/MicroUnit/docs/index.md

 MicroUnit is a lightweight, expressive, and flexible unit testing framework for PHP.
 It is designed to help you write clear, maintainable, and robust tests for your PHP projects with minimal setup and maximum power.

+> ⚠️ **MicroUnit is currently in public beta!**
+> Features may change and bugs may exist.
+Feedback is welcome as we prepare for the first stable release.

 ---

 ## Documentation Overview